 Climber extraordinaire Joey Galloway (1,100,000+ feet of climbing as of 2014) writes:

 I finally did the climb for the first time last month.
 Always been told it's too sketchy to do on road bike because the road is horrible, narrow, and very steep.
 It's right in my backyard, so just went for it.
 I must say it is the most difficult climb I've ever done, in fact the only HC climb that I've never averaged double digit speeds on.
 Only at 9.1 mph right now for the full 21 miles.
 There is an 11 mile section from the Kaweah River Bridge to Atwell Mill where the climbing is totally out of control.
 You get short breaks here and there, descending or flat, but when you're climbing it's 12-18%.
 I've done the climbs on the east side of the Sierra's and Mineral King even trumps those.
 It's just brutal...

-Roadway surface and traffic: We rate this a 4 on a 10 scale overall.
-First part is okay (6 rating), but the last half is bad (3 rating).
+Roadway Surface and Traffic Report: We rate this a four out of 10 overall.
+The first part is okay (six rating), but the last half is bad (three rating).
 There is minimal traffic along the way and this is a safe ascent but treacherous descent.